 Those fans who expected a quick return to the Southern League were to be disappointed.
 Only in 1993-94, when they finished third, did United make look like making a serious promotion challenge.
 However, from 1997 onwards a revived and expanded committee brought about such an improvement in financial circumstances that the club was ready to aim for promotion.
 Former Oxford, Newcastle and QPR player Kevin Brock was appointed first team manager for the 1999-2000 campaign.

-United's form up to Christmas of 1999 was good but they entered the New Year no fewer than nineteen points behind leaders Highworth Town.
-In only eight weeks they overhauled their rivals with a run of 13 consecutive victories.
+United’s form up to Christmas of 1999 was good but they entered the New Year no fewer than nineteen points behind leaders Highworth Town.
+In only eight weeks they overhauled their rivals with a run of 13 consecutive victories and remained unbeaten for the rest of the season.
 A 3-1 victory at Wantage Town clinched the Hellenic League championship with two games remaining and Banbury United were back in the Southern League.

 Change, however, was on its way.
 For a year fans had been discreetly working on a takeover.
 Advised by Supporters Direct, the umbrella organisation for supporters trusts, the supporters club launched its bid towards the end of the season.
 Agreement was reached with the existing board and a joint committee ran the club during the spring and summer until the takeover was formally completed in the first week of the new season, four months after the 50th anniversary of Spencer becoming United.